 To use this survey your study should be configured for proximity monitoring via

-configure your study for Beacon-based proximity monitoring, you will specify
+When you configure your study for Beacon-based proximity monitoring, you will

-what are the teams, roles, and subjects in your study.
-Later on, you will use
+specify what are the teams, roles, and subjects in your study.
+Later on, you

 Assuming you have set up that part successfully, testing your survey prompt involves configuring your beacons and placing them where appropriate, and then use your phone logged in with your participant account to come into proximity of these beacons and leave their proximity.
 If the phone detects a long enough proximity session with the beacon, you will receive a survey on your phone.